yuchingho/University/3) UWS Third Year/2) Semester One - HTML5 & JavaScript Games Programming/README.md

 HTML5 & JavaScript Games Programming was focused on learning JavaScript and using the Phaser Framework.
-The assessment took the whole semester and the goal was to create a game that could then be embedded into a website.